macloo/python-adv-web-apps/docs/flask_db1.rst

 It is assumed you are familiar with how to write basic SQL queries.

-* `Details about writing queries with Flask-SQLAlchemy. <https://flask-sqlalchemy.palletsprojects.com/en/2.x/queries/#querying-records>`_
+* `Details about writing queries with Flask-SQLAlchemy. <https://flask-sqlalchemy.palletsprojects.com/en/3.0.x/queries/>`_

+* Complete SQLAlchemydocumentation: `ORM Querying Guide <https://docs.sqlalchemy.org/en/20/orm/queryguide/index.html>`_

 In addition to *reading from* your SQL database, your Flask app might allow people to *write to* the database.
 In that case, you will probably want people to log in securely.
 Alternatively, you might set up a Python script that updates your database on a regular schedule (e.g., writing in new records from a monthly data dump).